Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from U(1) Random Quantum Circuits

 \subsection{Model}

-To illustrate the above results in a simple model, we first consider a random quantum circuit model~\cite{2023AnnRev_randomcircuits} comprised of a one-dimensional chain with $L$ sites and periodic boundary conditions, where each site contains a qubit with local Hilbert space dimension $d=2$.
-The time-evolution is constrained to conserve the total $z$ component of the spin-1/2’s, $\hat{S}_z = \sum_j \hat{Z}_j$.
+To illustrate the above results in a simple physical model, we first consider a random quantum circuit model~\cite{2023AnnRev_randomcircuits} comprised of a one-dimensional chain with $L$ sites and periodic boundary conditions, where each site contains a spin 1/2 degree of freedom.
+The time-evolution is constrained to conserve the total $z$ component of the magnetization, $\hat{S}_z = \sum_j \hat{Z}_j$.
 In particular, we use brickwork circuits with staggered layers of unitary gates with range $r=2$~\cite{2024PRB_U1circuits}.
 The range $r$ is the number of contiguous qubits each individual gate acts on, so that $\hat{U}_{j, j+1, \cdots ,j+(r-1)}$ acts on sites $(j, j+1, \cdots ,j+r-1)$.
 Each gate is a $d^r \times d^r$ block diagonal matrix, with $(r+1)$ blocks labeled by the total $z$ charge of the qubits on $r$ sites: $\sum_{i=j}^{j+r-1} \hat{Z}_i$.
 The blocks have size $\binom{r}{n}$ with $n=0,1,...,r$.
 In the $r=2$ case, the gates $\hat{U}_{j, j+1}$ have the structure:

 comprised of (i) a $1 \times 1$ block acting in the $\ket{\uparrow \uparrow}$ subspace, (ii) a $2 \times 2$ block acting in the $\ket{\uparrow\downarrow}$, $\ket{\downarrow \uparrow}$ subspace, and (iii) a $1 \times 1$ block acting in the $\ket{\downarrow \downarrow}$ subspace.